 Complementary and Alternative Therapies

-- Ginkgo ( Ginkgo biloba ) -- an antioxidant that improves blood flow to the brain and may help with dopamine delivery.
-Gingko interacts with many medications, including blood-thinners such as warfarin (Coumadin) and clopidogrel (Plavix).
-Do not take gingko without your doctor's supervision.
+- Ginkgo ( Ginkgo biloba ).
+An antioxidant that improves blood flow to the brain and may help with dopamine delivery.
+Gingko interacts with many medications, including blood thinners such as warfarin (Coumadin) and clopidogrel (Plavix).
+DO NOT take gingko without your doctor's supervision.

 Consult a trained homeopath who can determine the right remedy for you and change it when your symptoms change.